Candlemas was always about two thing before it was about the groundhog: candles and the weather.

 For many Catholics, Candlemas was also about putting away the Christmas decorations.
 (If you haven't by now, perhaps you should consider it.)

-What is now known as Groundhog Day started out as a Roman festival and then morphed into a Christian holiday before it became an homage to a woodchuck.
+Groundhog Day started out as a Roman festival and then morphed into a Christian holiday before it turned into an homage to a woodchuck.

-In ancient Rome, a festival of light was dedicated to the divinities of the underworld in early February.
+The ancient Romans dedicated a festival of light to the divinities of the underworld in early February.
 According to myth, the goddess Proserpina was kidnapped by Hades.
 Ceres, her mother, went looking for her in the underworld with a lighted torch.
 Proserpina brought springtime when she was restored to Ceres, the goddess of agriculture, fertility, grain crops and motherhood.

 The early Christian church couldn’t destroy old ties and associations, and so it gave Candlemas a new meaning.
-The procession in memory of Ceres was modified into a festival in honor of the Virgin mother.
+The church modified a procession in memory of Ceres into a festival in honor of the Virgin mother.
 Candlemas marks the 40th day after Christmas, when Mary went to the temple at Jerusalem to be purified and to present her son to God.

 Franco-Americans in New England celebrated a special mass on Candlemas or the following Sunday.
-Candles were lit and held during parts of the service, then they were brought home.
-When lit, the candles were believed to protect the home during storms, to ward off evil and to comfort people who were seriously ill.
+They lit candles and held them during parts of the service, then brought them home.
+They believed the lit candles protected the home during storms, warded off evil and comforted the sick.

 On Candlemas night, Franco-Americans often had pancake parties, believed to bring good luck.